petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 Even if when using a VCS,
 it's possible to fall into a large batch mindset.

-Working for a long period of time with dirty repo, or even saving artifacts generated with a dirty repo.
-Commit first, then run, if you intend to save the outputs.
-Or at least commit changes to the code and outputs all at the same time.

-Never share results generated with uncommitted code.
-Or further,
-never share uncommitted results.

 What is it like to not work reproducibly?
 Well, it means that the path one took to produce an artifact can no longer